openmaraude/APITaxi_devel/README.md

 ```

 Make sure to review the generated file and to remove anything that might have been created automatically by alembic.

+# Issues

+## I can't use the hail simulator

+Have you followed the instructions in "Integration account" above?
+Then make sure all the services run and check the
+logs using `docker logs -f`.

+## I get an error when the console is trying to communicate with the API

+The console might mention Cross-Origin requests or CORS.
+For a reason I haven't identified, this happens when the API
+returns an error instead of the expected result.
+Maybe something to do with the error handler itself.
+Check the logs
+using `docker logs -f` to find this error.